 Gone, forever.
 Never to return.
 Never to repeat.

-He had stolen her moment!
+He had stolen her moment.

 The night of Pikedance's warrior ceremony would now always be the night of Resinflame's crime.
-She felt the bitterness fill her despite herself, a shameful emotion, outrage caused by injury done to herself.
+She felt bitterness fill her despite herself, a shameful emotion, outrage caused by injury done to herself.

-". . . who know not of the events of last night will learn of them."
+". . . who know not the events of last night will learn of them."
 The long-legged grey-and-white shecat had missed the beginning of her leader's speech.
 Leafstar's words now flew clearly to her once again, and Pikedance, for the first time, turned her gaze onto her brother.

-"Yesterday we named new warriors, and they proudly received their names and proceeded to watch over our camp in silence.
+"Yesterday we named new warriors, and they received their names, and hey proceeded to watch over our camp in silence.
 They divided themselves, chose places on the Tangleroot and the camp, and kept guard."
 The small shecat, strangely imposing and tall, turned her head to gaze down on the red tom in front of her.
 "Yet, you, Resinflame! you! you raised claw against your own clanmates, your own denmates! and struck treacherously in the darkness."

-The marbled brown-and-white shecat shifted her gaze to Pikedance, pale blue eyes wide and hard as stone.
+The marbled shecat shifted her gaze to Pikedance, pale blue eyes wide and hard as stone.
 "You attacked Cometfrost, mauling and maiming him.
 And if Pikedance hadn't raised the alarm, and Pebblegrey and Amberfang hadn't come to his side, you may even have killed him.

-"And yet, you still turned against your own denmates and refused to yield.
+"And yet, you even turned against your own denmates and refused to yield.
 Amberfang, Spruceflower, and Cometfrost are now in the medicine den, and Smallstorm has told me Cometfrost and Amberfang may never return to their warrior duties.
 Spruceflower will be forever blind in her eye!

 "How do you justify your unprovoked attack and it's ferocity!?"

 Leafstar's voice rose to a enraged and furious yowl, her blue eyes blazing.
 A silence spread among the cats, cowed by their usually calm leader's rage.
-Resinflame hunched over slightly, eyes glaring darkly at her.
+Resinflame hunched over slightly, glaring darkly at her.
 And Pikedance began to shudder, uninvited sounds and images invading her mind.